LeighWeston86/matstract/matstract/web/static/docs/DSC_help.md

 ###### Part of speech: VB, JJ, NN, NP

 Special descriptions of the shape/type for the material/chemical mention.
+The vast majority of the cases this will be a **structural descriptor** or describing the **chemical environment** of the material/species.
+Do not confuse this with property/quality.
 Examples are nanowire, quantum dot, dopant, ion.

 i.
 Silicon (`doped`, VB) ZnO (`nanowires`, NN)